enlinxu/coreos-kubernetes/multi-node/aws/README.md

+# Kubernetes poweredBy VMTurbo

 This is going to build a Kubernetes cluster on AWS, powered by VMTurbo.

 Please make sure you have VMTurbo server running in your AWS account, reachable by your k8s controller.

-Please follow the instruction of using kube-aws, once the cluster is up and running on AWS, please mount the following contents to /etc/kubeturbo/config
+Please follow the instruction of using kube-aws, once the cluster is up and running on AWS, please create a file (/etc/kubeturbo/config) with the following contents:

 {
-        "serveraddress":      "<Your_VMTurbo_IP>:80",
+        "serveraddress":      "{Your_VMTurbo_IP}:80",
         "targettype":   "Kubernetes",
         "nameoraddress":  "k8s_vmt",
         "username":"kubernetes_user",
         "targetidentifier": "my_k8s",
         "password":"kubernetes_password",
-        "localaddress":"<Your master IP>",
+        "localaddress":"{Your master IP}",
         "websocketusername": "vmtRemoteMediation",
         "websocketpassword": "vmtRemoteMediation",
-        "opsmanagerusername": "<Your VMTurbo username>",
+        "opsmanagerusername": "{Your VMTurbo username}",
-        "opsmanagerpassword": "<Your VMTurbo password>" }
+        "opsmanagerpassword": "{Your VMTurbo password}" }

 # Kubernetes on AWS